kevinmeyer1/Estimote-Beacon-Grocery-Lists/README.md

 All image files needed for this assignment are on Heroku and can be accessed from the app using URLs.
 Example: `https://inclass05.herokuapp.com/milk.jpg`

+To run this application, the app must be loaded onto an Android phone.
+The user must allow the applicatoin to use bluetooth on the phone so that it can located Estimote beacons in its vacinity.
+The phone grabs the major and minors from the beacons and uses them for the checks in the code.

 ## Routes

 ```/getItems```: